 Authorship of a manuscript

-Authorship should be restricted to individuals who significantly contributed to the study's idea, design, implementation, or interpretation.
-Co-authors should include everyone who made a substantial contribution.
-Others who have contributed to particular substantive areas of the study effort should be acknowledged in an Acknowledgement section.
-The corresponding author should ensure that the manuscript's author list includes all acceptable co-authors (as defined above) and no inappropriate co-authors and that all co-authors have viewed and approved the final version of the work and agreed to its submission for publication.
+Authorship should be limited to individuals who significantly contributed to the study's idea, design, implementation, or interpretation.
+Co-authors should include everyone who made substantial contributions.
+Others who have contributed to certain substantive areas of the study effort should be acknowledged and listed in the Acknowledgments section.
+The relevant author must ensure that the list of manuscript authors includes all acceptable co-authors (as defined above) and no inappropriate co-authors and that all co-authors have seen and approved the final version of the work and approved its submission for publication.

 Hazards and human or animal subjects